sethshivansh4/ChatbotUI/README.md

 **.
 Provide OpenAI API Key**

-Create a .env.local file in the root of the repo with your OpenAI API Key:
+Create a .env.local file in the root of the repo with your OpenAI API Key

 **.
 Run App**